DavidTelenko/markdowned/IT/CV/Flutter.md

 # David Telen'ko

 ## Hard Skills

 - **General**
-    - Experience with flutter and dart
+  - Experience with `flutter` and `dart`
   - State management libraries (`riverpod`, `provider`, `BLoC`)
   - Asynchronous programming, understanding of blocking and non-blocking processes
   - Several projects
   - General UI/UX understanding (material UI standards)
+  - Experience with Firebase
+  - Experience with other programming languages like C++, Java, JavaScript
   - Passion to learn and grow

 ## Soft Skills

 - **Core**

   - Not conflicting or toxic.
   - Pair / Team programming lover.
   - Hard working and perfection oriented.
   - Creative and out of the box thinking.
   - Analysis and critical thinking.
   - Constant learning and ability to accept and correct mistakes.

 - **Languages**
   - **Ukrainian**: C2, (native language)
   - **English**: B2, (good speaking and writing skills)

 ## Education